 Mount Elbrus – 18,841 feet

 A guided climb of Elbrus or Mengi Tau (Mountain of a Thousand Mountains) is a great way for climbers of all levels to experience high altitude mountaineering in a culturally rich setting.
-At 18,841′ Elbrus is a heavily glaciated twin-coned volcano that dominates the Caucuses Range.
+At 18,841′ Mount Elbrus is a heavily glaciated twin-coned volcano that dominates the Caucuses Range.
 Due to its proximity to the Black Sea, it often seems to act as a magnet for brutal weather that streams up from the southwest.
-Moderate crampon skills, a good level of fitness and a penchant for adventure, will see you to the top and the views of the Caucuses are stunning on a clear day.
+Basic mountaineering skills, a good level of fitness and a penchant for adventure, will see you to the top and the views of the Caucuses are stunning on a clear day.
 On summit day, our route ascends about 1000m of moderate snow slopes to the col between the two summit cones.
 Above this point, we will ascend another 300m of steeper snow to the western summit.

 An ascent of Elbrus is a physically challenging ascent involving almost 5000 feet of elevation gain.
 Fitness is paramount for a successful ascent, as you need to be prepared for a 12 hour summit day, so be sure to include some long, endurance training into your fitness regimen.
 The skills necessary for the climb are relatively straightforward, with the initial 3500 feet involving moderate snow climbing of 20-30 degrees.
 Higher up, the slope steepens to 35 degrees in spots and can be icy if the wind has scoured the upper mountain.
 We have opportunities to practice and review the requisite skills, which makes an ascent of Elbrus a great option for any fit mountain enthusiast.
-Mountain Trip’s travel tour of Mount Elbrus offers breathtaking trekking adventures and leverages experience hiking guides for improved safety.